 PSInet: data science for climate change research

 PSInet is an NSF-funded Research Coordination Network to harness the power of plant water potential (Ψ) and address scientific questions about climate change impacts on earth systems.
-Prof. Jessica Guo (Hixon/Biology) is seeking 1-2 student data scientists ($17/hr) for the 2024-2025 school year.
+Prof. Jessica Guo (Hixon/Biology) is seeking 1-2 student data scientists for the Spring 2026, with potential for continuation.
 Hired students will be full members of the PEPPER (Plant & Ecosystem Physiology, Potential and Environmental Research) Lab, with access to research mentorship and opportunities for conference travel.

-Prof. Guo seeks curious and collaborative data scientists interested in building a reproducible code base that can deliver human-generated data as a harmonized database.
+Prof. Guo seeks curious and collaborative data scientists interested in building a reproducible code base and utilizing a database to create data-dense visualizations.
 Tasks include:

 - Understand and shepherd data submissions through the existing cyberinfrastructure (R and Google Drive)